 - May Help Prevent Heart Diseases

 Selenium present in couscous is an antioxidant and an essential trace mineral that has been linked to improving heart health.
-It helps in lowering LDL cholesterol levels and thereby reducing your chances of heart diseases (2).
+It helps in lowering LDL cholesterol levels, thereby reducing your chances of heart disease (2).

 - May Help In Reducing The Risk Of Cancer

 Many studies conducted on animals have suggested the importance of selenium in reducing and preventing cancer.
 According to the secondary findings of a study, in the case of humans, supplemental selenium may seem to have reduced the incidence of carcinoma (a common type of cancer that begins on the epithelial layer of the skin or on the internal tissues of your organs).
 However, the study also concluded that this alone was not sufficient to prove the efficacy of selenium and that further studies are required (2),(3).